CaffeineViking/mcrt/readme.md

     * By specular refractions
         * with Fresnel factor
         * and Snell's law
-    * By Diffuse reflections
+    * By diffuse reflections
-        * Color bleeding!
+        * color bleeding!
     * Russian roulette
 * **Photon mapping**
     * In balanced k-d tree